EbbyRaymundo/5e-spell-combo-tool/README.md

 ### Fusion Spellcasting

+1. The user must have at least one level in a spontaneous spellcasting class.
+2. The combination of spells should produce a novel effect rather than "mashing" to spell effects together.
+3. The creation of Fusion spells should be reviewed by the DM.
-1. When fusing two or more spells, the duration will typically be that of the shortest spell.
+4. When fusing two or more spells, the duration will typically be that of the shortest spell.
-2. For instantaneous spells, you can use your main action to cast the first spell for no effect, then use polymerization with a bonus action to retroactively fuse it.
+5. For instantaneous spells, you can use your main action to cast the first spell for no effect, then use polymerization with a bonus action to retroactively fuse it.
-3. Cantrips count as a 1st level spell for the purposes of sorcery point cost.
+6. Cantrips count as a 1st level spell for the purposes of sorcery point cost.

 #### What Fusion spells can I use?